A primary benefit and use of sunflower lecithin is for preventing fatty liver although sunflower lecithin has many other benefits including:

 Sunflower lecithin for improving gallbladder function and digestion

-The gallbladder is a primary organ involved in digestion as the gallbladder is responsible for storing and releasing bile for the emulsification of fats.
+The liver and gallbladder are primary organs involved in digestion, as the gallbladder is responsible for storing and releasing bile to emulsify fats.
+The liver is involved in the production of bile acids.

 When there is a phosphatidylcholine deficiency, the bile becomes thick and sludgy.
 Vicious thick bile can result in fat malabsorption and trouble digesting fats.